A-fandino/OCR-Documentation/README.md

 ### Realtime text recognition

 A webapp that reads from the device's camera in realtime.
-It lets the user configure the filters so the preprocessing can be adjusted to its needs.
+It lets the user configure the filters so the preprocessing can be adjusted to a variety of situations.

 [Try it]()